My Chef’s Apron

 Variations & Substitutions

-• Wellness Shots: Concentrate the juice into smaller portions for vitamin-rich watermelon lemon ginger juice wellness shots.
+• Wellness shots: Concentrate the juice into smaller portions for vitamin-rich watermelon-lemon-ginger wellness shots.

 • Flavor Your Water: Add a splash of the juice to a glass of water for a naturally refreshing twist.